adenisthebestaslan/Stellar-World-Creator-SWC-/World Map Generation/documentaiton/mountainsandtetonics.md

 | east | inbetween 0 and CX| Inbetween 0 and CY divided by 2  |
 | east | inbetween CX and CX times 2| Inbetween 0 and CY divided by 2  |

+After we assign these values, we check if these cordinates fit two criteria: if they arent already in the coords and they arent touching water, we append them

 ## printign our image:
 ```